guoyingtao/CoordinatorPatternExample/README.md

   So bedisde Coordinator protocol, I make PresentingCoordinator and NavigationCoordinator too.
 They both conform to Coordinator protocol but have their own navigation functions.

-  Also, to make things more easier, I made three base classes
+  Also, to make things easier, I made three base classes
   1. class BasePresentingCoordinator: PresentingCoordinator
   2. class BaseNavigationCoordinator: NavigationCoordinator
   3. class BaseVersatileCoordinator: VersatileCoordinator (VersatileCoordinator:PresentingCoordinator,  NavigationCoordinator)